-- Supplies and Materials Grants support faculty members needing supplies, materials or other items to conduct their summer research or creative projects.
+Supplies and Support Grants support faculty members needing supplies, materials or those with other needs to conduct their summer research or creative projects.
 Grants must be used to support direct expenses.
 Some examples: lab supplies; art supplies; specialized software; data sets, analysis, or processing; international or domestic travel for research purposes; professional services (e.g. editors, translators).
 Include an itemized budget.
 Funding may not be used to support conference travel.
 Application deadline: February 15.
 Submit an application.

 VanSant Research Grants

 The fund generates funds for small awards on a competitive basis to faculty to support laboratory research projects in which both faculty and students participate.
 Funds may be used for the purchase of capital equipment, chemicals and general supplies.
 Application deadline: May 1.
 Submit an application.

 There are also a number of other sources to support your work, including collaborations among faculty, staff and students.
 The president’s office sponsors Inclusive Community Grants and Fellowships; the college’s Mellon grant supports course development related to the new Core (see Dean’s Office Resources on Grizzly Gateway Dean’s Office; UC login required), and the NetVUE and Harold C. Smith grants support new course development related to vocational discernment, among other opportunities.
 Watch your email for calls for proposals from the TLI and U-Imagine, including grants for pedagogical innovation and entrepreneurship.
 Support for digital studies is available from the Cutler Fellows fund.
 The Center for Writing and Speaking offers write-in hours during the school year and summer writing accountability groups.
 For more information on informal writing groups, please contact the Dean’s Office.